aeon-toolkit/aeon/docs/getting_started.md

 or as parts of pipelines, while the functions give you the tools to build your own estimators that would rely on similarity search at some point.

-The estimators are inheriting from the [BaseSimiliaritySearch](similarity_search.base.BaseSimilaritySearch) class accepts as inputs 3D time series (n_cases, n_channels, n_timepoints) for the fit method.
+The estimators are inheriting from the [BaseSimilaritySearch](similarity_search.base.BaseSimilaritySearch) class accepts as inputs 3D time series (n_cases, n_channels, n_timepoints) for the fit method.
 Univariate and single series can still be used, but will need to be reshaped to this format.